geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-21/meeting-transcript.md

 I mean, in TinyGrad this stuff's a little bit different because it's not, like, really an assign.
 Like, assign doesn't always mean that it's going to be assigned.
 But I don't think treating it like detach is right.
-Like, if you think about, like, a normal, like, uh... gradient flow, if I have assigns, why should that affect anything?
+Like, if you think about, like, a normal, like, uh.. gradient flow, if I have assigns, why should that affect anything?

 ##### **Qazalin** [[00:10:33](https://www.youtube.com/watch?v=-ayeO_SKx70&t=633)]